The Weiss School: Student/School Achievements

-In 2010, A Weiss student was one of 30 finalists named from 1,476 entries of middle-school science fair participants for the inaugural Broadcom MASTERS - short for Math, Applied Science, Technology and Engineering for Rising Stars - national science fair competition.
-Science fair ......

-In 2014, the Weiss School team finished in first place in Palm Beach County in the MathCounts competition.
-Its top student earned a place on the Florida team, which finished in ninth place in the national MathCounts competition.

-In December 2014, a Weiss School student won the U.S. Kids Holiday Classic Golf Championship that was played on the Fazio course at PGA National Resort in Palm Beach Gardens, which featured 300 junior golfers from around the world.
+In 2013 and 2014, one of its students was a finalist at the National Spelling Bee in Washington, D.C.

 In 2015, the African Library Project named the Weiss School a 2014 Global Literacy Champion for its hard work and effort in providing for a library at the Letsunyane Primary School in Lesotho.

 In 2015, the Miami Dolphins selected a 13-year-old Weiss student to present their first-round NFL draft pick with his jersey after the Weiss student sent the team an electronic resume explaining why the sports organization should hire him.